-Wednesday, May 15, 2019, 11:00 – 12:00
+Wednesday, February 19, 2020, 11:00 – 12:00

 Argonne Guest House

 Lunch: A plated lunch will be available immediately following the presentation.
-The menu choices include: pasta, salads, and various sandwiches for $14/person including beverage, service charge and sales tax.
+The menu choices include: pasta, salads, and various sandwiches for $14/person including beverage, service charge, and sales tax.

 |The seminar is open to all current and retired employees and members of the public.
 Non-employees will require a gate pass.
-If you plan to attend, please contact Dave Livengood (email@example.com) and let him know if you will attend the presentation only or the presentation & lunch.
-Angie McKay at firstname.lastname@example.org will arrange for gate passes.|
+If you plan to attend, please contact Dave Livengood at email@example.com and let him know if you will attend the presentation only or the presentation & lunch.
+Ashley Boyle at firstname.lastname@example.org will arrange for gate passes.|

 Contact A3: email@example.com